gwyndavidoff/in-mem-db/README.md

 In terms of the requirement not to double the db mem usage for every transaction, I wanted to note that btree actually does not fully copy the tree, and in fact is a lazy copy, but it seemed like that still wasn't in the spirit of what I understood the requirement to be about so I did not use it and instead kept lists of Rollback calls (also in a worst case if every entry in the db were part of the transaction it would eventually double the memory usage).

-While I doubt the rollback call list is an ideal implementation (I'm pretty sure it's n log n or worse), I had considered doing something that would maintain the potential Function calls during a transaction and then use those to make the changes on COMMIT and be available for searching during the transaction, but that would have slowed down retrieval while a transaction was open, so I opted for a more durable change to the saved data and a simple set of saved rollback commands.
-To improve it to at worst n log n I could change the set of commands to only contain at most one per key.
+While I doubt the rollback call list is an ideal implementation (I'm pretty sure it's n log n or worse), I had considered doing something that would maintain the potential function calls during a transaction and then use those to make the changes on COMMIT and be available for searching during the transaction, but that would have slowed down retrieval while a transaction was open, so I opted for a more durable change to the saved data and a simple set of saved rollback commands.
+To improve it to at worst n log n I could change the set of commands to only contain at most one per key, though I'd need to double check that doesn't reduce performance of the SET and DELETE functions.
+On the good side, I believe COMMIT is O(1).

 Something else that was a bit of a tradeoff.
 I maintained a second tree of value counts.
 That allowed for the O log n access for the COUNT function, but in a worst case scenario would mean that the trees could be the same size.